hercules-ci/blog.hercules-ci.com/_posts/2019-05-13-nix-gitignore.md

 general solution to the file ignoring problem, `filterSource`, was already implemented in 2007.

-Over the last two to three years a couple of solutions have been written by various people to reuse these gitignore files in automatic source filtering functions.
+Over the last two to three years, various people have written functions to reuse these gitignore files.
-We have been using an [implementation](https://github.com/siers/nix-gitignore) by [@siers](https://github.com/siers) over the last couple of months and it has served use well, until we had a gitignore file that wasn't in the source directory we wanted to use.
+We have been using an [implementation](https://github.com/siers/nix-gitignore) by [@siers](https://github.com/siers) over the last couple of months and it has served us well, until we had a gitignore file that wasn't in the source directory we wanted to use.

 I was [nerd sniped](https://xkcd.com/356/).